nalinrajendran/django-contact-form/README.md

 ## UPDATE:(SEPT-7-22)
 ->Now you can display content in the MESSAGE-BOARD, while updating the content in the admin panel, withou touching the code.

+## Before running the programme, delete the db.sqlite3.
+## Run these commands in the terminal.
+### python manage.py makemigrations
+### python manage.py migrate
+### python manage.py createsuperuser
+### python manage.py runserver

+Then create a super user with your desired credentials.

 NOTE: Not a production grade!